Airtel Revives Rs. 100, Rs. 500 Talk Time Recharges With 28-Day Validity

-Airtel has brought back the Rs.
+Airtel has re-launched the Rs.
 100 and the Rs.
-500 recharges that offer an outgoing validity of 28 days and lifetime activation validity.
+500 recharge plans that offer an outgoing validity of 28 days and lifetime activation validity.
 Both the new plans are now live, however, it is not known whether they are available for Airtel subscribers across the country.
-With competition in India's telecom circle heating up with each passing day thanks to the entry of Reliance Jio, operators are introducing newer prepaid plans in quick succession to lure in more subscribers.
+With competition in India's telecom industry heating up with each passing day thanks to the entry of Reliance Jio, operators are introducing newer prepaid plans in quick succession to lure in more subscribers.
 Airtel certainly seems to be moving forward in the same direction.
+The re-introduction of these Airtel recharge plans follows the recent launch of Rs.
+1,699 recharge pack for the operator's users.

 As for the Rs.
 500 recharge pack, it comes with a talk time of Rs.
 420.73 with an outgoing validity of 28 days and lifetime activation validity.
 It must be noted that none of the new plans introduced by Airtel offer any other bundled benefits such as mobile data or a fixed number of SMS messages to go with the talk time.
 Airtel had reportedly nixed both the plans recently, but has now brought them back to cater to a wider base of users with varied requirements.
 Airtel's re-launched Rs.
 100 and Rs.
 500 talk time recharge plans were first reported by TelecomTalk.